Should I Pay Cash Or Finance My Car?

 Options for All Credit Scores

-If you have a low credit score, you might assume that financing a car is off the table for you and that paying cash is your only option.
+If you have a low credit history, you might assume that financing a car is off the table for you and that paying cash is your only payment option.
 Keep in mind, though, that there are lots of options for bad credit car loans.

-With a little research, you can find an opportunity for bad credit car finance that works for you, your credit score, and your budget.
+With a little research — or guidance from a trusted financial adviser — you can find an opportunity for bad credit vehicle finance that works for you, your credit history, and your budget.

 Improve Your Credit Score

-Initially, your credit score might drop a bit when you take out a loan.
-However, as long as you make your payments on time, you can boost your credit and improve your finances.
+Initially, your credit score might drop a bit when you take out a loan amount.
+However, as long as you make your timely payments, you can boost your credit and improve your finances.

-As a bonus, this will make future loans easier to come by as well.
+As a bonus, this will make future loans — such as a home loan or another car payment — easier to come by as well.

 When you finance your car, you will be able to access a safe and reliable vehicle a lot sooner than you would if you paid cash.